In a Nutshell:

 Here are the basic stats of the machine:

-Note the top speed, the high ground clearance, and the presence of the roll bars.
+Note the top speed, the high ground clearance, and the roll bars.
 This wheelchair was designed for action and adventure.
-If there was any doubt of that, add in the presence of the monster all-terrain tires and a four-point harness, and it becomes clear (Note: Monster tires not available on the Mini).
+If there is any doubt about that, add the monster all-terrain tires and a four-point harness, and it becomes clear (Note: Monster tires are not available on the Mini).

 This isn’t your grandpa’s mobility aid.
 The TerrainHopper Overlander 4ZS is a beast that can take you places most other mobility aids just can’t handle.
 The 45-degree slope handling?
 That’s not a typo.
 And did we mention the fact that it’s four-wheel drive, too?